reszelaz/tango-kernel-followup/2020/2020-03-12/Minutes.md

 Jairo Moldes and Tiago Coutinho are trying to reimplement DeviceProxy in order to force the release of the GIL while unsubscribing.
 It might take a while before getting this fix.

-Taurus code has been changed to reuse DeviceProxy objects to avoid calling DeviceProxy destructor too often.
+Sardana code has been [changed](https://github.com/sardana-org/sardana/pull/1302) to avoid creation of AttributeProxy objects to avoid calling DeviceProxy destructor too often.
+(not 100 % sure if these two issues are related or if we were hitting another bug).

 Anton could not work on pybind11 rebasing/merging work yet.